Leaving the University

 If you leave the university, please see your department chair as far in advance of your departure as possible.
 Your chair, or his/her designate, will have a checklist to make your departure as smooth as possible.
 In some colleges, the dean or one of the associate deans will arrange an exit interview to obtain input on your time at Texas Tech and the reasons for your leaving, if you would like to share that information.

-The Office of Human Resources also has created a Talent Transition webpage to aid in making your departure smooth.
+The Office of Human Resources also has created a Leaving Texas Tech webpage to aid in making your departure smooth.

 The Office of Environmental Health and Safety should be contacted about the proper procedures for storing materials and equipment, transferring materials and equipment, and cleaning the lab.

 If your projects are complete, please contact the Office of Research Services and the Office of Research Accounting, formerly the Office of Sponsored Programs Accounting and Reporting (SPAR), to close out your grant accounts.

 All equipment and supplies purchased with startup funds or project funds are the property of Texas Tech.

 All data, computer programs, culture collections, etc. produced during the project belong to Texas Tech.
 Talk to your department chair about taking items or copies of documents with you.